Poke13617/Senior_Project_2025-2026/README.md

                    The mini map should change according to your movement.
 Teammates should still be moving around the map,this is just so we can see NPC interactions

+                   Here's what still needs to be done/fixed:

+                   - IMPORTANT - The enemy does not move whatsoever, we also need it coded where he can't attack from the lowest elevation to the highest elevation, or through walls.
+                   - Maybe a second map
+                   - Maybe some colors to show the map and characters better
+                   - IMPORTANT - 2 Bots!
+2 Bots that would take the kits you aren't using, would give basic communications, such as "on cooldown, I'll use <This ability> when you get back here.
+It would also be cool if they could take in certain prompts like asking them to use abilities.
+It would add the realism (And maybe a little toxicity on the side could be funny too, just basic things like "thanks a lot, <player's class name>, now I'm dead.")
+                   - Maybe some cosmetics.
+They would change the color of the tile
+                   - If time permits, a second executioner, thinking similar to tripwire from outcome memories, a trapper.
+                   - Smarter NPCs that'll use their kits better.
+For example, executioner would wait until they're far out of range before using a rushdown ability.
+Also, losing tracking of the player temporarily when weaved behind a wall.
+Along with these, something important is so the trapper would be able to place mines that wouldn't move away.
+                   - Defense kit rework: will have the same health as before, but instead, now carries a heal, a stun, and a self-destruct.
+This would allow for it to play more like a defensive tank.
+                   - IMPORTANT - LMS: LMS (or Last Man Standing) Is big in the asymmetrical horror genre, and this game shouldn't be an acception.
+LMS would set the timer to 130 and set your health to 150.
+                   - Timer modification, kills on teammates add 25 seconds ecah.